 If you’re like me, Tomato Mozzarella Salad or Caprese Salad is my favorite summer dish.
 How can you go wrong with ripe tomatoes off the vine, fresh basil, and creamy mozzarella cheese topped with fruity extra virgin olive oil?
 This is my go to salad but after a few months I tend to tire of it.Last year I learned to rethink how I use the Tomato thanks to an article in Bon Appetit featuring the fabulous Ava Gene’s in Portland Oregon.
-Joshua McFadden restructures the traditional salad by Grilling Green Tomatoes, using Jalapeño and cilantro for the herbal notes and topping it with Burrata cheese.
+Joshua McFadden restructures the traditional salad by Grilling Green Tomatoes, using Jalapeño and cilantro for the herbal notes and topping it with Mozzarella or Burrata cheese.
 The result is fabulous.So if you’re bored with tradition, try this Grilled Green Tomatoes with Burrata and Green Juice.
 I guarantee it will perk up your table.

-- ½ small romaine heart, coarsely chopped
+- ½ small romaine heart coarsely chopped

-- ¼ English hothouse cucumber or ½ Persian cucumber, coarsely chopped
+- ¼ English hothouse cucumber or ½ Persian cucumber coarsely chopped

-- 1 cup (packed) torn kale leaves
+- 1 cup kale leaves Chopped or torn

 - ¾ cup cilantro leaves with tender stems